adriandelr/docs/md/wc-sessions/dev-tools.md

 Is a powerful suite of tools used by front-end developers for debugging, testing, and optimizing websites and web applications.

+## Shortcuts

-Shortcuts for accessing on both Mac and Windows:
+For accessing on both Mac and Windows:

 - Mac: `Cmd + Option + I`
 - Windows: `Ctrl + Shift + I`
 - Both: `F12`

-You can also access it through the browser menu or by right-clicking anywhere on the page and selecting “Inspect.”

 ## Docking